-The DSP56000 serial interface has an SPI compatibility mode with some enhancements.
-Figure 14 shows an interface between the ADS7806 and the DSP56000 which is very similar to the QSPI interface seen in Figure 12.
-As mentioned in the QSPI section, the DSP56000 must be programmed to enable the interface when a LOW-to-HIGH transition on SC1 is observed ( $\overline{\text{BUSY}}$ going HIGH at the end of conversion).
+The DSP56000 serial interface has SPI compatibility mode with some enhancements.
+Figure 16 shows an interface between the ADS7807 and the DSP56000 which is very similar to the QSPI interface seen in Figure 14.
+As mentioned in the QSPI section, the DSP56000 must be programmed to enable the interface when a LOW to HIGH transition on SC1 is observed (BUSY going HIGH at the end of conversion).

-The DSP56000 can also provide the convert pulse by including a monostable multi-vibrator as seen in Figure 15.
-The receive and transmit sections of the interface are decoupled (asynchronous mode) and the transmit section is set to generate a word length frame sync every other transmit frame (frame rate divider set to two).
-The prescale modulus should be set to five.
+The DSP56000 can also provide the convert pulse by including a monostable multi-vibrator, as seen in Figure 17.
+The receive and transmit sections of the interface are decoupled (asynchronous mode) and the transmit section is set to generate a word length frame sync every other transmit frame (frame rate divider set to 2).
+The prescale modulus should be set to 3.